 Depending on the circumstances, theft charges can range in severity from a a petty offense all the way up to a high-level felony, depending on the value of the item or money claimed to be taken.
 More minor theft cases (especially shoplifting) are often charged in municipal court.

-Because of this broad range of possible levels of charges, the penalties can range from a small fine and less than 6 months in jail up to decades in prison.
+Because of this broad range of possible levels of charges, the penalties can range from a small fine and 10 days in jail (for a petty offense) up to decades in prison.
 A range of this magnitude makes it clear that you need to consult an experienced criminal defense attorney immediately.

 It should be noted that the theft statute has a number of aggravators that can apply to certain circumstances, and thereby can make the charge and potential penalties more serious.
 For example, multiple instances of theft against the same person can be combined into a single charge in which the value of the stolen items of the various individual offenses are added together potentially making for a much more severe charge.
 Also, stealing anything from the person of another, without physical force, is automatically a class 5 felony.
 An example of this would be pick-pocketing.
 Even though the wallet pick-pocketed might only have five dollars in it and only sleight of hand, not force, was used–the fact that it was taken from someone’s person makes it an automatic felony offense.